© Crown copyright 2018

 In Mexico there are concerns with the violation of economic, social and cultural rights as a result of large scale commercial projects.
 Projects are taken forward without adequate consultation of communities that will be affected.
 These projects are mainly developed in rural areas and affect the livelihood of indigenous and farming communities.
 Discrimination and extreme levels of inequality also play a role in how these cases unfold.

 There are some conflict related issues to mining in Mexico.
 Most of these are because of contamination, damage to communities and dispossession of land in areas with mining developments.
 Many of the companies involved in these conflicts are foreign.
 Good practice for consulting communities about investment projects is being developed by a number of civil society organisations and the Mexican Government is drafting National Action Plan in line with the UN Guiding Principles on Business and Human Rights.

 See reference to Mexico in the Foreign and Commonwealth Office’s Human Rights and Democracy Report

 The Foreign Office Travel Advice for Mexico is regularly updated and should be your primary source of information on the security situation and organised crime in Mexico.

-Mexico was ranked 144 (ranked 138 in 2014 and 133 in 2013) out of 162 countries in the 2015 Institute for Economics and Peace’s Global Peace Index.
-See full report.
+Mexico was ranked 142 out of 163 countries in the 2017 Institute for Economics and Peace’s Global Peace Index.
+See full report here